 Mitigating the impact of electromagnetic interference begins at the board level when designing electronic systems for use in complex medical, aerospace, and other environments where multiple technologies operate.

-Understanding EMI is a basic principle of electrical engineering: In an electrical circuit, electrons will always return to their source using whatever route is available.
+Understanding EMI is a fundamental principle of electrical engineering: In an electrical circuit, electrons will always return to their source using whatever route is available.
 Correctly managing that return path leads to EMC.

 Prevent accidental antennas

 Metallic items such as wiring, PCB traces, and the leads on through-hole components can provide the means for either transmitting or receiving EMI.
 Whether intentionally or not, any two pieces of metal connected to a source can function as an antenna.
 Housing sensitive electronic circuitry in a metal enclosure can prevent the metals from picking up EMI from external sources.
 However, it is crucial that this is done correctly to prevent the metal enclosure itself from becoming an antenna.
 The enclosure must be properly connected to the same ground as the PCB via a number of low-impedance paths.
-Include metal pillars within the enclosure structure and ground-connected holes in the PCB.
+One way to do this is to include metal pillars within the enclosure structure and ground-connected holes in the PCB.
 The enclosure is then attached by screwing the PCB onto the pillars.
-Although this will prevent EMI, it is not practical since the labor and hardware costs can be high.
+Although this will prevent EMI, it is not always practical since the labor and hardware costs can be high.

 Using surface mount spring contacts